-For years, when a patient complained of back pain, many medical professionals believed that the underlying cause was a “slipped” or “torn” disc.
+For years, when a patient complained of back pain in Peoria IL, many medical professionals believed that the underlying cause was a “slipped” or “torn” disc.
 After many more years of research, we now know this is usually not the case.

 What are spinal discs?

 The spinal discs are essentially ligaments (structures connecting bones) that attach to the top and bottom of each vertebra that stack up to make the spine.
 These rubbery discs provide shock absorption for the vertebrae, protect the spinal cord and ensure flexibility of the spine.
 The individual discs can be imagined as a jelly doughnut, with a softer center encased within a tougher exterior.
 The outer section is composed of a circle of ligament fibers, which in turn enclose the soft inner core of the disc and securely attach the disc to the spinal vertebrae above and below.

 What are the most common disc problems?

 A disc “bulge” is a slight tear or tears in the outermost fibers of the tough exterior annulus fibrosis.
 These small tears can be painful for a short time, but usually heal quickly with rest and minimal treatment.